-Who is the nearly-naked newsman?
+Who is the sunbathing newsman?

-Caroline's news supremo at the time was Graham Webb but he can not remember hiring any American news readers.
-He says: “Old age and memories play tricks but while I don't have definitive memories of John McDonald, he is there way in the back of my memory.
+Caroline's news supremo at the time was Graham Webb but he could not remember hiring any American news readers.
+He wrote: “Old age and memories play tricks but while I don't have definitive memories of John McDonald, he is there way in the back of my memory.
 As I was News Director of the two Carolines at the time of his employment, I would've taken him on.
 I don't recall putting on an American as we didn't want to compete with the others (the DJs) who went for the ‘mid-Atlantic’ accent.”

 Home 60s Disc-Jockeys Ha 60s Disc-Jockeys N-P